Multifractal wave functions of charge carriers in graphene with folded deformations, ripples or uniaxial flexural modes: analogies to the quantum Hall effect under random pseudomagnetic fields: Folded Deformations

-An interesting consequence of having a field derived from the potential is that for any flexural field, being deterministic or random, the zero-mode can always be constructed.
-From the Schrödinger and Eq. (\ref{eq:DefPotential}), we obtain that for $E=0$ and $g=0$ the wave function is,
+An interesting consequence of having a field derived from the potential is that for any flexural field, being deterministic or random, the zero-mode can always be constructed. { Zero modes in the Dirac equation are topologically protected thus their existance is independent of $V_{eff}(y)$.
+As a consequence, the usual approach is to neglect such contribution keeping only the pseudomagnetic field \cite{katsnelson_2020}.
+Also, the contribution from $g$ and $g_1$ tends to cancel each}.
+Therefore, from the Schrödinger and Eq. (\ref{eq:DefPotential}), we obtain that for $E=0$ the wave function is,

 where $\sigma_z$ is the Pauli $z$ matrix.
 Similar functions were studied years ago in the context of the integer quantum Hall transition \cite{Andreas1994}.
 It can be proved that for a random magnetic field in which the vector potential satisfies a Gaussian white-noise distribution with mean zero and variance $\Delta_{A}$ such that the average coefficients in Eq. (\ref{eq:Phiy}) are,